CubeEngine/ItemRepair/README.md

 Description:
 ------------
 ItemRepair adds repair blocks to minecraft, which are used to repair your items for a dynamic price.
-The price depends on how damaged the item is, how many items you want to repair and on the enchantment level of the item.
+The price depends on how damaged the item is, what the item is made of, how many items you want to repair and on the enchantment level of the item.
 Enchanted items get exponential more expensive based on a formlar.
-The base price per repaired damage and the parameters of the enchantment formular are all configurable.
+The base price of the materials and the parameters of the enchantment formular are all configurable.
 The repair blocks are configurable as well.

 Supports [CraftBukkitUpToDate](http://dev.bukkit.org/server-mods/craftbukkituptodate/)